 During the lease term in Fairlington

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Fairlington, the renter must allow us to enter the rental property.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Fairlington, the renter must allow us to access the rental home.
+Some valid reasons to enter rental home are to:

 - Perform maintenance or decorate,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Fairlington.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental property.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Fairlington.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your investment in Fairlington
+- Before you rent out your rental property in Fairlington

 - Collections and evictions